Forrest-Bingham/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+    Using sessions allows us to maintain the state of our user.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+    We use bcrypt to hash our passwords so that they cannot be looked up.

 - [ ] What does bcrypt do to slow down attackers?

+    Attackers can use pre-hashed algorithms to try and guess the password.
+With Bcrypt, we can set how many times that password is hashed which greatly delays the attackers.

 - [ ] What are the three parts of the JSON Web Token?

+    The 3 parts are payload, secret, option.

 ## Minimum Viable Product